Music and Art in Panama

 Panama’s indigenous groups also produce a prodigious amount of fine art.
 These are usually sold as souvenirs and include cocobolo statues and carved tagua nuts.
 Some indigenous art has achieved international fame, in particular the molas (handcrafted blouses) made by the Guna and woven baskets of the Emberá-Wounaan.

-Panamanian literature has had a hard time making it outside the country.
-Its themes tend to center around the national identity and history of Panama and are often in the form of short stories or poetry.
+Panamanian literature has had a hard time making it outside of the country.
+Its themes tend to center around the national identity and history of Panama, and are often in the form of short stories or poetry.

 Ricardo Miró (1883-1940) is Panama’s best-loved poet.
 Known as “El Poeta de Panamá,” Miró produced mainly poems and short stories, and is the name behind the country’s most important literary awards.
 Another important literary figure was Rogelio Sinán (1902-1994), who wrote novels, short stories, poetry, and plays.
 Contemporary authors include Enrique Jaramillo Levi (b.
 1944), Ernesto Endara (b.
 1932) and Rosa María Britton (b.
 1936).
 Plays are frequently performed in Panama City and some are even offered in English.